TritonDataCenter/rfd/rfd/0071/README.md

 #### `put(path, input, options, callback)`

 Upload an object to Manta and optionally encrypt it using the cipher details provided.
 When encryption occurs, additional `m-*` headers will be saved along with the object.

+##### Logical Workflow

 Below are the steps that should take place when encrypting an object.

 1. Check that encryption should take place
 1. Assert that all required options are present for encryption: `key`, `keyId`, `cipher`. `cipher` should use the alg/width/mode structure